-Homemade Beef Jerky for Dogs – the easiest dog treat you will ever make!
+Homemade Beef Jerky for Dogs is the easiest dog treat you will ever make!
 Thinly sliced beef baked super low until it’s jerky.
 My dogs go crazy for this and it’s so much cheaper than store-bought jerky.

 Y’all know by now that I love making homemade dog treats but I especially love making homemade jerky for the dogs because it is THE EASIEST thing ever to make.